-After the vast emptiness of the Sinai, the intense bustle of modern Cairo comes as a dramatic contrast.
-Here the pilgrim’s trail leads to Coptic Cairo, the oldest part of the city.
-Encircled by walls that date back to a third-century Roman fortress, Coptic Cairo is a peaceful enclave of narrow, winding lanes that include a number of Christian and Jewish landmarks.
+Encircled by walls that date back to a third-century Roman fortress, Coptic Cairo is a peaceful enclave of narrow, winding lanes that include a number of Coptic Christian and Jewish sites.

 Amid the intense bustle of modern Cairo, Coptic Cairo, the oldest part of the city, provides a welcome alternative.

 Among the Christian sites here, the most famous landmark is the seventh-century Hanging Church, so-called because it is suspended above an area that was once a Roman gatehouse.